omeyenburg/dotfiles/README.md

 ## Apps
 Here is a list of apps to be installed

-should be preinstalled with OpenSUSE:
+should be preinstalled with OpenSUSE (KDE):
 - firefox
 - kde plasma
-- pavucontrol

-might be preinstalled:
-- gcc
-- clang
 - python3 (3.11)
-- wl-clipboard or smth

 zypper:
 - git
 - curl
+- clang
+- gcc
 - tmux
 - neovim
 - neofetch
+- pavucontrol
 - ranger
 - rustup
 - gimp